joshshterenberg/joshshterenberg.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: example_pdf.pdf
-description: This is a web-based version of my CV.
-For a PDF version, click the link above.
+description: this is a web-based version of my cv. for a pdf version, click the link above.
 toc:
   sidebar: left
 ---